Chart Color Schemes

 Kingsgrove has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 17 projects potentially impacting the area.
-Notable ones include Campsie Private Hospital, Bexley North High Density Residential Development, Salvation Army Bexley North Subdivision, and Sydney Metro City & Southwest.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 17 projects likely affecting this region.
+Notable ones include Sydney Metro City & Southwest - Sydenham to Bankstown (T3 Bankstown Line Conversion), Campsie Private Hospital, Bexley North High Density Residential Development, and Salvation Army Bexley North Subdivision.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.